Arranging For Big Band

 Communication policy

 E-mail is the instructor’s preferred method of communication with students.
-Please allow 48-hours for replies.
-When requesting a meeting with me outside of my office hours, please submit several meeting time options.
-I prefer to be addressed as Professor MacDonald.
+Please allow 48 hours for replies.
+When requesting a meeting outside of office hours, students should submit several meeting time options.
+The instructor prefers to be addressed as Professor MacDonald.

 Grading:

 The major project will be divided into manageable, constituent formal units.
-Each of the following will be allocated a percentage of your final grade:
+To support timely and successful completion of the big band arranging project, a series of smaller, weighted deadlines will be instituted.
+Each of the following components will contribute to a percentage of your final grade:

-The remaining 20% is designated for ten listening/analysis assignments (2% each).
-These will typically be due at the beginning of Wednesday’s classes.
+These are due at the beginning of Wednesday’s classes.
 Visit the following link for a list of suggested big band albums.
 Students are welcome to borrow scores from the jazz ensemble library.
 Start with the pieces in Rayburn Wright’s “Inside the Score.”

 Grading Scale: